Are Tomatoes Healthy? The Health Benefits of Tomatoes Explained

 Benefits Of Tomatoes For Skin Explained

 Tomatoes are incredibly beneficial for skin care.
 They can be used both internally and topically to achieve great results in a short space of time.
 They have been known to aid breakouts, controlling acne, reducing pore size and even slowing the effects of aging.
-This is due to their high lycopene content, an antioxidant which helps reduce the effects of free radical damage, by allowing your body to flush free radicals out for good.
+This is most likely due to their high lycopene content, an antioxidant which helps reduce the effects of free radical damage, by allowing your body to flush free radicals out for good.

 Tomatoes are also rich in vitamins A, C, and K, making them incredibly beneficial for skin cell growth and preservation.
 This applies whether you’re eating them or applying their juice directly to your face.

 I would recommend taking 3-4 teaspoon of tomato juice and adding another teaspoon of lime or lemon juice to the mixture, with a drop or two of either eucalyptus oil or lavender oil and then applying this directly to your face with a cotton ball.
 Leave the mixture on your face for roughly 15 minutes and then rinse off with cold water.
 This will keep your skin clean and hydrated, while also providing it with the nutrients it needs to stay healthy.

 Tomatoes contain a rich content of folate, lycopene, various antioxidants, vitamins, and beta-carotene.
 Their role as an anti-inflammatory food is well known in the medical world.
 They are used to help prevent a variety of different diseases and health ailments, including cancer.